-The Portfolio Management Agreement between the Company, the AIFM and the Portfolio Manager sets out the limits of the Portfolio Manager's authority, beyond which Board approval is required.
+The Portfolio Management Agreement sets out the limits of the Portfolio Manager's authority, beyond which Board approval is required.
 The Board has also agreed detailed investment guidelines with the AIFM and the Portfolio Manager, which are considered at each Board meeting.